 Queen's Baton Relay

-Scenic Rim will host the Queen’s Baton Relay on 1 April 2018.
+The Scenic Rim will host the Queen’s Baton Relay on 1 April 2018 (Easter Sunday).
 The eyes of the Commonwealth will be on Tamborine Mountain as the venue for the final community relay leg before the Baton arrives on the Gold Coast on the final days of its journey to Gold Coast 2018 Commonwealth Games Opening Ceremony on 4 April 2018.

 Fires On Top Of Mountains